viizx/My-new-repository/README.md

 # Codewars

-I'll put my solutions for Katas on codewars.com
+I'll put my solutions for Katas from codewars.com